jdjakub/papers/prog-2022/prog22-manuscript.md

 1. In Section\ \ref{programming-systems}, we characterize what a programming system is and review landmark programming systems of the past that are used as examples throughout this paper, as well as to delineate our notion of a programming system.
 2. We present the technical dimensions in detail, organised into related clusters: *interaction*, *notation*, *conceptual structure*, *customizability*, *complexity*, *errors*, and *adoptability*.
 For each dimension, we give examples that illustrate a number of values along the axis identified by the dimension.
 Of these, only *customizability* fits in the main body of the paper; the rest reside in Appendix\ \ref{dimensions-catalogue}.
-2. In Section\ \ref{discussion}, we sketch two ways of using the technical dimensions framework.
-In Section\ \ref{evaluating-programming-systems}, we use it to evaluate a recent interesting programming system; in Section\ \ref{exploring-the-design-space}, we use it to identify an unexplored point in the design space and envision a potential novel programming system.
+2. In Section\ \ref{evaluation}, we sketch two ways of using the technical dimensions framework.
+In Section\ \ref{evaluating-the-dark-programming-system}, we use it to evaluate a recent interesting programming system; in Section\ \ref{exploring-the-design-space}, we use it to identify an unexplored point in the design space and envision a potential novel programming system.

 \begin{figure}
   \centering